elonbing/media-tool-kit/plugins/random-facebook-status/readme.md

 Limits the output to a certain range of characters.

 `--output-dir="   "`

-Not specifying an output directory outputs a .txt in the directory that the script is in.
+The directory that the completed thing will output to.

 `--save-to-file`